Rice and beans: Nutritional significance

-Beans and rice are very nutritious.
-Rice is rich in starch, an excellent source of energy.
+Beans and rice are both nutritious ingredients.
+Rice is rich in starch, making it a good source of energy.
 Rice also has iron and some protein.
-Beans also contain a good amount of iron and a greater amount of protein than rice.
-Together they make up a complete protein, which provides each of the amino acids the body cannot make for itself.(source?)
+Beans also contain iron and a greater amount of protein in comparison to rice.
+Together they make up a complete protein, which provides large quantities of each of the amino acids the body cannot produce by itself.
+Their amino acid profiles complement each other when combined, meaning that such dishes were acknowledged as beneficial protein in vegetarian terms.

 Culture

 In some Latin American states and countries, beans and rice are commonly eaten as everyday lunch, along with a different variety of meats and vegetables.
 It is also common to prepare dinner using the lunch leftovers.
 Beans and rice are especially popular in Brazil, which is the world's third largest producer of dry beans and the largest consumer of rice in the Americas.

 International dishes and variations

 Worldwide, there are many dishes with a base of beans and rice, which vary in their cooking and additional ingredients.
 Variations exist regionally, as cultures shape the dishes to their own preferences.
-In countries near or in the Caribbean, these dishes are simply known as rice and beans, in which the dish is cooked in coconut milk, the following is a list of variations:
+In countries near or in the Caribbean, these dishes are simply known as "rice and beans", in which the dish is cooked in coconut milk.
+The following is a list of variations: